 Appraisers have to be independent.
-It is required by law that they have to sign a declaration of independence, impartiality and honesty.63 However, for persons with specialised knowledge, there is no requirement regarding independence and impartiality, as the person is deemed to be a representative of the party who engages him or her.
+It is required by law that they have to sign a declaration of independence, impartiality and honesty.59 However, for persons with specialised knowledge, there is no requirement regarding independence and impartiality, as the person is deemed to be a representative of the party who engages him or her.

 v Challenging experts' credentials

 Article 76 of the Civil Procedure Law generally provides that appraisers must be qualified.
 In practice, the court would appoint appraisers from the list of appraisers issued by relevant courts.
-Further, according to Articles 6 and 7 of the newly issued SPC Provisions on Several Issues concerning the Appointment by the People's Court on Appraisal in Civil Procedure,64 as for appraisal institutions, the court shall examine the qualification of the appraisal institution and its scope of business; in addition, where the court found that parties' choice of appraisal institution may harm the national interest or the interest of third parties, the procedure of choosing an appraisal institution by party agreement shall be terminated and the appraisal institution shall be chosen randomly (from the court's list of appraisers); according to Article 9, as for individual appraisers, the court shall examine strictly, inter alia, the individual's professional ability, experience, industry reputation, scope of practice, qualification of appraisal, the validity of the person's credentials and whether there are any reasons such as conflict of interest for refusing to appoint the person.
+Further, according to Articles 6 and 7 of the newly issued SPC Provisions on Several Issues concerning the Appointment by the People's Court on Appraisal in Civil Procedure,60 as for appraisal institutions, the court shall examine the qualification of the appraisal institution and its scope of business; in addition, where the court found that parties' choice of appraisal institution may harm the national interest or the interest of third parties, the procedure of choosing an appraisal institution by party agreement shall be terminated and the appraisal institution shall be chosen randomly (from the court's list of appraisers); according to Article 9, as for individual appraisers, the court shall examine strictly, inter alia, the individual's professional ability, experience, industry reputation, scope of practice, qualification of appraisal, the validity of the person's credentials and whether there are any reasons such as conflict of interest for refusing to appoint the person.

 For persons with specialised knowledge, there is no statutory requirement regarding their credentials.
-It is up to the parties to choose who they wish to engage as persons with specialised knowledge by using their best judgment.
+It is up to the parties to choose who they wish to engage as persons with specialised knowledge by using their best judgement.

 vi Oral and written submissions